 Marketing Your Online Store Merch Program

 Online merchandising for organizations is a growing trend.
 For retail and B2B.
 Unlikely companies are trying to hijack streetwear brands and become lifestyle brands by selling their logoed gear.
-You can buy Tesla shorts, Dunkin’ joggers, KFB crocs, McDonald’s chicken nugget pillows and Stouffer’s Mac & Cheese Sweatsuit.
+You can buy Tesla shorts, Dunkin’ joggers, KFB crocs, McDonald’s chicken nugget pillows and a Stouffer’s Mac & Cheese Sweatsuit.
 There is a brand design and merchandising Renaissance afoot.
+This blog by our friend and industry poet, Bobby Lehew, excitedly shares this wake-up call.
 We are living through “Merchmageddon!”
 But your merchandising effort will be in vain if you don’t think through and deploy a merchandise marketing strategy.

 Here are Brand Fuel’s best practices and tips to help ensure your organization’s gear ends up in the wild and not gathering dust in a warehouse or in the back of a closet.